shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w3_advice_for_applying_machine_learning/03_bias_and_variance/readme.md

     - **Before investing** a lot of effort into collecting more training data, **ensure** your learning algorithm doesn't have a **high bias**.

+  - If we could fit a **more complex** function than a straight line, we could expect significantly better results.

   ![alt text](resources/notes/11.png)